Ulf3000/blender-scripts/README.md

 various scripts for blender

 # sort_npanel.py
-Helper script to trigger update on the simple tabs addon  https://chippwalters.gumroad.com/l/simpletabs everytime the workspace is switched.
+Helper script to trigger update on the simple tabs addon  https://chippwalters.gumroad.com/l/simpletabs everytime the workspace/mode/active object is changed.
 Put this in your blender scripts startup folder.
 For best measure you should add a script folder to blender preferences.
 That way you dont have to do this for every new blender version and works across the board.